 6. Click the Students tab and then click on a particular student’s name to add them to a group that has already been created.
 You can move students from one group to another and search for students who are not yet in groups.

 - Unless you plan to have students manage their own groups, please make sure the groups are correct before the reviewing period begins.

 - You can delete a group by clicking on the three dots to the right of the group name.

 - You can move a student from one group to another at any time.
 However, if you move a student while the assignment is open (assignment tasks are available), it may change the number of tasks a student has to complete and whether that student will have received any reviews.

 Progress and Results

 View student progress through the assignment by clicking on the Progress tab on the left side navigation bar.
 You’ll see the student’s group number, submission time, reviews given and received, feedback given and received, and peer evaluations given and received.
 If the assignment is complete, you’ll see a grade in the right-most column.
 Click on any student’s name to view these tasks in detail for a particular student, including their submission, ratings, and comments given and received.

 Click on the results tab on the left side navigation bar.
 In the assignment results controls, you can release grades, determine advanced visibility settings, and recalculate grades.
 Then you’ll see the assignment submission’s average rating scores by class and by individual, the evaluation average rating scores by class and by individual, and finally the grades breakdown.

-If you selected to use peer evaluation ratings for grades, the peer evaluation grade will be based on the average rating score received from the peer evaluations.
-If you did not select this option in the settings, then the peer evaluation grade will be based on completion of the evaluation process.
+If you selected to use team member (peer) evaluation ratings for grades, the team member evaluation grade will be based on the average rating score received from the team member evaluations.
+If you did not select this option in the settings, then the team member (peer) evaluation grade will be based on completion of the evaluation process.
 The submission, review, task, and evaluation grades are combined to produce the overall grade according to the grading weights chosen in the settings.